Best-paid part-time jobs for students

 Credit: Monkey Business Images right – Shutterstock

 There are plenty of ways to make money as a student, but there's no substitute for a good old-fashioned part-time job.
-In fact, our most recent Student Money Survey revealed that 62% of you depend on one to fund your everyday living costs.
+In fact, in our most recent National Student Money Survey, 58% said they worked part-time alongside their degrees.

-Aside from the fact that employment is usually a more steady source of income than most of our easy ways to earn some cash, adding some experience to your CV will help you to stand out in a crowded and competitive job market.
+Alongside being a steady source of income, the job will add some experience to your CV, helping you stand out in a crowded and competitive job market.

-But what are the best paying part-time jobs for students?
-Well to answer that very question, CV-Library analysed listings for part-time jobs across the UK to find the highest mean salaries – and here's what they found...
+But what are the best-paying part-time jobs for students?
+Well to answer that very question, CV-Library analysed listings for part-time jobs across the UK to find the highest average salaries – and here's what they found...

 These are the highest-paying part-time jobs for students in the UK: